balancednetwork/balanced-move-contracts/README.md

 This guide provides an overview of the key functions for interacting with the Sui blockchain within your frontend application.
 These functions are part of the Asset Manager, Balanced Dollar, and XCall modules, which allow for token deposits, cross-chain transfers, and cross-chain calls.

-## Important Note: Statelessness in Sui
+### Important Note: Statelessness in Sui

 Sui is a stateless blockchain, which means that unlike stateful blockchains, it does not automatically keep track of states between transactions.
 Due to this, when interacting with Sui, you need to provide certain storage IDs manually to manage the state.
-This is why additional parameters like `config`, `xcallState`, and others are required when calling functions.
+This is why additional parameters like `config`, `xcallState`, `xcall_manager_config`, and others are required when calling functions.

 ---